microwaves22/microwaves22/README.md

 I a 19-year-old full-stack developer exploring app and web development.

+- I attend the University of Illinois Chicago.
+- I am currently pursuing a double degree in Psychology and Computer Science.

-🌱 I’m currently learning HTML, CSS,
+- I’m currently learning HTML, CSS, and dart.

 <!--
 **microwaves22/microwaves22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.